2018-2019 Opportunities and Vacancies Undergraduates, Graduates, Law students and Lawyers With No More than One Year of Practice

 Gap Term or Gap Year (flexible)

-Applications are being accepted for US-based internships for long-term internships and Winter 2017 and Spring 2018 positions for New Haven CT and Washington DC.
+Applications are being accepted for US-based internships for long-term internships and Fall 2018 positions for New Haven CT and Washington DC.
 As a rule, summer internships are considerably more competitive than internships in the Fall, Spring or Winter terms.
 Currently all summer 2018 seats are filled.

 Note: Special internships in our accounting office or for film students interested in helping with putting together educational eLearning videos for our online portal are available in New Haven, CT.
 Please indicate on your application if you are interested in interning as a film or accounting student.

 Applications are generally reviewed on a rolling basis at least 3 or more months before the start of the new internship term.
 Highly qualified applicants will be accepted on an “early admissions” basis.
 If you do not receive an acceptance within two weeks of your application, you may assume you have been put in the regular pool for consideration and you may expect to hear from us up to 2-3 months before the summer internship begins, and one month before the fall, winter and spring internship start dates.
 If you have any questions regarding the status of your application, feel free to email email@example.com at any time.
 No calls please.

 All internships are unpaid, and our interns typically live in the region or within a 1+ hour commute of our offices.
 It is not unusual for internship spaces to be filled well before the start of the internship term and we therefore encourage you to apply early.
 For late applicants, please inquire about our wait-list as last minute vacancies sometimes occur with an intern withdrawal.